-"Please, Mr Friedland.
-Are they a really expensive circus performer?
+"Please, Miss Friedland.
+Are they a really expensive circus performer?"

 This is about that one kid in the class who has to be the center of attention.

 They're often a Keet or Genki Girl.
 Depending on how they're played they might be genuinely entertaining and popular, an Attention Whore or Bratty Half-Pint who everyone looks down upon or an annoying Jerk Jock.
 For added irony they might well become a teacher after a Time Skip.
 Sometimes you have pairs of class clowns who are Those Two Guys, school aged Fat and Skinny are most prone to this.

 They're frequently The Nicknamer and Plucky Comic Relief, and may end up as a Non-Ironic Clown.
 In more serious works they're almost certainly a Sad Clown or Stepford Smiler, and may be the Teacher's Unfavorite Student.
 Sometimes some of them can be a little rough with their humour, skirting the line with The Bully at times.

 - Raimu "Rairi" Kouno of Kaiju Girl Caramelise was this in middle school, being very good-humored about her gorilla-like appearance and having a general interest in comedy theater, where a lot of her humor came from making fun of her own appearance.
 This stopped when her crush making fun of her appearance behind her back traumatized her and made her very insecure about her looks.

 - The titular character of Naruto and his brother figure Iruka were both class clowns.
 Both acted this way out of a desperate need to not be alone any longer.

 - Akira Sengoku of Cage of Eden.
 Which is why pretty much everyone is shocked when they find out he's the one leading the most successful group of survivors.